 Hormone #1 Baseline Blood Test Panel, Women

-Estradiol - Estrogen is a group of hormones that is primarily responsible for the development of female sex organs and secondary sex characteristics.
-There are three main estrogen fractions that are estrone (E1), estradiol (E2), and estriol (E3).
-Estradiol (E2) is produced in women mainly in the ovary.
-In men, the testes and adrenal glands are the principal source of estradiol.
-In women, normal levels of estradiol provide for proper ovulation, conception, and pregnancy, in addition to promoting healthy bone structure and regulating cholesterol levels.
+Estrogen is a group of hormones primarily responsible for developing female sex organs and secondary sex characteristics.
+The three main estrogen fractions are estrone (E1), estradiol (E2), and estriol (E3).
+Estradiol (E2) is produced in women, mainly in the ovary.
+In men, the testes and adrenal glands are the principal sources of estradiol.
+In women, normal estradiol levels provide for proper ovulation, conception, and pregnancy, promoting healthy bone structure and regulating cholesterol levels.

-Progesterone - Progesterone is a steroid hormone whose main role is to help prepare a woman’s body for pregnancy; it works in conjunction with several other female hormones.
-Since progesterone levels vary predictably throughout the menstrual cycle, multiple (serial) measurements can be used to help recognize and manage some causes of infertility.
-Progesterone can be measured to determine whether or not a woman has ovulated, to determine when ovulation occurred, and to monitor the success of induced ovulation.
+Progesterone is a steroid hormone whose primary role is to help prepare a woman's body for pregnancy; it works in conjunction with several other female hormones.
+Since progesterone levels vary predictably throughout the menstrual cycle, multiple (serial) measurements can help recognize and manage some causes of infertility.
+For example, progesterone can be measured to determine whether or not a woman has ovulated, when ovulation occurred, and to monitor the success of induced ovulation.

-Cortisol - Cortisol is a hormone produced by the adrenal glands.
-Production and secretion of cortisol is stimulated by ACTH (adrenocorticotropic hormone), a hormone produced by the pituitary gland, a tiny organ located inside the head below the brain.
+Cortisol is a hormone produced by the adrenal glands.
+Cortisol secretion is stimulated by ACTH (adrenocorticotropic hormone), a hormone produced by the pituitary gland, a tiny organ located inside the head below the brain.
 Cortisol has a range of roles in the body.
-It helps break down protein, glucose, and lipids, maintain blood pressure, and regulate the immune system.
+It helps break down protein, glucose, and lipids, maintain blood pressure and regulate the immune system.
 Heat, cold, infection, trauma, stress, exercise, obesity, and debilitating disease can influence cortisol concentrations.

-DHEA,S - Dehydroepiandrosterone sulfate (DHEAS) is an androgen, a male sex hormone that is present in the blood of both men and women.
-It has a role to play in developing male secondary sexual characteristics at puberty, and it can be metabolized by the body into more potent androgens, such as testosterone and androstenedione, or can be changed into the female hormone estrogen.
-DHEAS is produced by the adrenal cortex, the outer layer of the adrenal glands, with smaller amounts being produced by the woman's ovaries and man's testes.
-DHEAS secretion is controlled by the pituitary hormone adrenocorticotropic hormone (ACTH) and by other pituitary factors.
-Since DHEAS is primarily produced by the adrenal glands, it is useful as a marker for adrenal function.
-Adrenal tumors, cancers, and hyperplasia can lead to the overproduction of DHEAS.
-While elevated levels may not be noticed in adult men, they can lead to amenorrhea and visible symptoms of virilization.
+Dehydroepiandrosterone sulfate (DHEA-S) is an androgen, a male sex hormone in the blood of both men and women.
+It plays a role in developing male secondary sexual characteristics at puberty.
+It can be metabolized by the body into more potent androgens, such as testosterone and androstenedione, or can be changed into the female hormone estrogen.
+DHEA-S is produced by the adrenal cortex, the outer layer of the adrenal glands, with smaller amounts produced by the woman's ovaries and the man's testes.
+DHEA-S secretion is controlled by the pituitary hormone, which is known as adrenocorticotropic hormone (ACTH), and other pituitary factors.
+Since the adrenal glands primarily produce DHEAS, it is helpful as a marker for adrenal function.
+Adrenal tumors, cancers, and hyperplasia can lead to the overproduction of DHEA-S. While elevated DHEA-S levels may not be detected in adult men, they can lead to visible virilization symptoms and amenorrhea.

 Trusted, Secure, & Confidential